13-15 April 2018

 - Meditation is not complicated.
 Nor is it about ‘success’ or ‘failure’.
 Being non-judgemental is actually part of the core of meditation and mindfulness.

-During this weekend in the beautiful countryside you will explore how mindfulness can help you face daily challenges and live more peacefully in the present moment.
+During this weekend you will explore how mindfulness can help you face daily challenges and live more peacefully in the present moment.

-By the end of the weekend, you will have practised a number of different mindfulness meditations, including mindfulness of movement; of the body; of the senses and the world around us.
+By the end of the weekend you will have practised a number of different mindfulness meditations, including mindfulness of movement; of the body; of the senses; of the breath and of the world around us.
+You will have the opportunity to spend time on yourself in a kind and compassionate way.

 What will be covered over the course of the weekend